TakahiroFujitaSJB/portfolioV2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How launch locally

-In the project directory, you can run:
+This website is deployed online using Firebase (https://portfolio-b9eb3.web.app/) but in case you wish to run locally, in the project directory, you can run:

 ### `npm start`